99robots/triberr-wordpress-plugin/readme.txt

-=== Plugin Name ===
+=== Triberr for WordPress ===
-Contributors: Dan Cristo, Andres Hernandez, Dino Dogan
+Contributors: Dan Cristo, Andres Hernandez, Dino Dogan, 99robots
 Tags: triberr, twitter, remote publishing, blogging, guest post, guest posting, blog syndication, comment system, reBlog, social media, guest post
-Requires at least: 3.0.0
+Requires at least: 4.0.0
-Tested up to: 4.0.0
+Tested up to: 4.3.1
 Stable tag: 4.0.0

 What does Triberr Plugin do?

 Sends your post immediately to Triberr without needing to crawl your RSS feed.
 Allows tribemates to view your post in their Tribal Stream thereby saving them time and increasing the likelihood of them sharing your post.
 Allows you to send and receive guest posts to your blog through Triberr (reBlog/syndication function) Pulls Bio/pic/social information from your Triberr profile and ensures every reBlog has proper attribution.
 Installs a unified view of all comments made across every instance of syndicated content.
 Displays Tribal Stream in Wordpress Dashboard

 == Description ==